lowepowerlab/protocols/gene_deletion.md

 #### Counter-select on 5% w/v sucrose plates ###

-1. Once single colonies appear (2 days up to 4 days), grow 2 Kan<sup>R</sup> colonies overnight in CPG+Kan broth.
+1. Once single colonies appear (2 days up to 4 days), grow 2 Kan<sup>R</sup> colonies for ~6 hrs or overnight in CPG broth.
-*Optional: Create a temporary freezer stock in cheap 1.5 ml tubes in case the counter-selection fails*
+    * *Optional: Create a temporary freezer stock in cheap 1.5 ml tubes in case the counter-selection fails*

 1. Wash each in 3x in CPG without antibiotic.
-Dilute and plate 200 μl of the 10<sup>-1</sup>, 10<sup>-2</sup>, 10<sup>-3</sup> dilutions on CPG + 5% w/v sucrose plates.
+Dilute and plate 200 μl of the 10<sup>-1</sup>, 10<sup>-2</sup>, 10<sup>-3</sup> dilutions on CPG + 5% w/v sucrose plates. **Note -- we need to update this protocol with better advice about the dilutions.
+We might need to dilute further if we do the overnight incubation.**
+    * Looping out of the plasmid is a much more frequent genetic even than the original integration of the plasmid into the genome
-*Optional: plate the dilutions on CPG without sucrose to verify* sacB *is conferring sucrose susceptibility.*
+    * *Optional: plate the dilutions on CPG without sucrose to verify* sacB *is conferring sucrose susceptibility.*

 1. Once single colonies appear (2 days up to 4 days), select approximately 24 isolated colonies (transformants) and restreak on CPG for single colonies.
 Grow for 2 days at 28C or 3 days at RT.